Attorney in Raleigh NC: The Difference Between the Administrator of an Estate and an Executor of an Estate

 Those that have a Will can provide that the executor serve without posting a bond.
 A bond is a vast amount of money put in place to protect the estate against any type of fraud or carelessness.
 Though often required for an administrator, the bond may be waived by a decedent who trusted the executor when creating the Will.
 A bond should be posted by the administrator, unless the Probate Court decides differently.

 It’s important to start estate planning the moment you begin acquiring possessions.
 Passing on without a Last Will and Testament could result in unnecessary costs, delays and procedures in the administration of your estate.
 It’s a good idea to contact an attorney to talk through your options.
 Giving sufficient thought to appointing an executor is important.
 Don’t wait too long.
-Contact attorney in Raleigh NC, Eldreth Law Firm, PC to get your estate planning process started.
+Contact attorney in Raleigh NC, Eldreth Law Firm, PLLC to get your estate planning process started.